slave-blocker/frontend-monero-pool/README.md

 53 :

 for the ssl mining port : bind :4343 ssl crt /etc/ssl/certs/cert.pem

+The buying of the domain is up to you, using a static ipv4 address is simpler and after you have that, direct the A-RECORD from the domain to your static ip.
+In this case it was done twice, once for soontm.xyz and once for pool.xmr.soontm.xyz.

 Forward the needed ports on the router and secure your server with ssh and strict key only logins.